knative/docs/help/faqs.md

 ### General troubleshooting

-1. Other Issues/Unsure - reach out in the #docs slack channel and someone will be happy to help out.
+1. Other Issues/Unsure - reach out in the #docs Slack channel and someone will be happy to help out.